amugoodbad229/CartPoleRL/README.md

 ## ✅ Prerequisites

 - Python 3.10+
+- ProtoTwin Connect for training and deployment
 - NVIDIA GPU + CUDA-capable PyTorch build (Optional)
-- ProtoTwin Connect (PTC) for deployment

 > [!NOTE]
-> PyTorch falls back to CPU automatically if CUDA is not available.
 > The project will work on CPU, no problem if you do not have a GPU

 ---